kuujo/vertigo/README.md

   processed
 * `fail(JsonMessage message)` - indicates that a message has failed processing.
   This can be used as a vehicle for notifying data sources of invalid data
+* `fail(JsonMessage message, String failureMessage)` - indicates that a message has failed processing, passing a failure message that will be passed on to the data source

 ```java
 worker.messageHandler(new Handler<JsonMessage>() {